benjkent/Hacking-with-Swift-UIkit/README.md

 * Sort the list of image titles from data to display.
 * Create a function to remove the image file extentions (.jpg) from the list view.
 * Use UIActivityViewController to allow sharing with other IOS applictions.
-1. Save image to Photos.
+* Save image to Photos.
+* Add the image name to the list of items shared.
+* Add a bar button item to the main view controller to recommend app to others.
 ### Solution Preview:

 | viewController | detailViewController | detailViewController |